SreejithKSGupta/photomatcher/README.md

 1. **Upload Images:**

    - Navigate to the upload section of the web app.
    - Select and upload images.
-Extracted facial features will be stored in `localStorage` and the images should be copied to userdata folder in static.
+Extracted facial features will be stored in `localStorage` and the images are stored in indexedDB

 2. **Search for Matches:**

    - Navigate to the search section of the web app.
    - Upload an image to search for matches.
-The app will display matched images with a percentage match.
+The app will display matched images.

 ### Project Structure